abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 ### hubbard_u

 - **Type**: Real
 - **Description**: Hubbard Coulomb interaction parameter U(ev) in plus U correction, which should be specified for each atom unless Yukawa potential is used.
-ABACUS uses a simplified scheme that only needs U and J for each atom.
+> Note : since we only implemented the simplified scheme by Duradev, the 'U' here is actually Ueff which is given by hubbard U minus hund J.
 - **Default**: 0.0

-### hund_j

-- **Type**: Real
-- **Description**: Hund exchange parameter J(ev) in plus U correction, which should be specified for each atom unless Yukawa potential is used.
-ABACUS uses a simplified scheme that only needs U and J for each atom.
-- **Default**: 0.0

 ### yukawa_potential

 - **Type**: Boolean
-- **Description**: whether to use the local screen Coulomb potential method to calculate the value of U and J. If this is set to 1, hubbard_u and hund_j do not need to be specified.
+- **Description**: whether to use the local screen Coulomb potential method to calculate the values of U and J. If this is set to 1, hubbard_u does not need to be specified.
 - **Default**: 0

 ### yukawa_lambda